Abandoned & Little-Known Airfields:

 The MacGuire's ranch house was also located just to the south of the airfield.

-The MacGuire Ranch Airfield appeared to still be active,
+The MacGuire Ranch Airfield appeared to still be active, as the runways were not marked with closed runway symbols.

 However, the MacGuire Ranch Airfield was depicted as an abandoned airfield on the 1998 World Aeronautical Chart.